Sverto

 🎉 Use

-Here’s the short way to add Svelte component you’ve written to a Quarto doc:
+Here’s the quick guide to add a Svelte component you’ve written to a Quarto doc:

 :::

-To see this all in practice, check out example.qmd.
+To see this all in practice, check out the simple bar chart example.

 The quarto preview command won’t “live reload” when you modify your Svelte component—but if you modify and save the Quarto doc that imports it, that will trigger a re-render.
 You may need to hard reload the page in your browser to see the updated Svelte component.

-If you want to quickly iterate on the Svelte component and you aren’t too concerned about the rest of your Quarto doc, you might find the Svelte Preview extension for VSCode handy.
+If you want to quickly iterate on a Svelte component you’re building, you might find the Svelte Preview extension for VSCode handy.

 🛍 Use other libraries in your Svelte component